Visiting Artists

 Nona Hendryx

 Nona Hendryx’s legendary career spans six decades of sound and style evolution.
-Fans know her as a founding member of the girl group Patti LaBelle and the Bluebelles, inducted into the R&B Hall of Fame in 1999.
+Fans know her as a founding member of the group Patti LaBelle and the Bluebelles, inducted into the R&B Hall of Fame in 1999.
 She is currently ambassador for artistry in music at Berklee College of Music in Boston.

 View video